Please enable JavaScript to view this site.

 surface thickness difference between points inside polygons and neighborhood outside polygon in order to detect paint thickness.
 Paint thickness could measure thickness of paint layer on road markings.
 Paint thickness computation requires bounding polygons around objects of interest.
 Source class points within the defined margin from bounding polygons must be suitable for plane fitting to provide a reliable thickness result.

 object separation for identifying isolated large groups of points.
-Can be used for filtering noise.
+Can be used for filtering noise in the air or below ground.

 to locally fit surface.
 Distance from the surface defined by local neighbourhood of points can be used for quality assessment.
 Roughness variations in an point cloud can show system errors, while different results between different sensors can measure system quality.